ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 #### Naïve refraction

-Let's start with an inner layer (orange Lambert) without any modifications, which will undergo the aforementioned modifications later on.
+Let's start with an inner layer (white Lambert) without any modifications, which will undergo the aforementioned modifications later on.
 BSDF is the original one:

 $$
 f_{s2}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right)
 $$

-*[images: Orange Lambert layer without any modifications (3 lights)]*
+*[images: White Lambert layer without any modifications (3 lights)]*

 The inner layer, in fact, *deals* with refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$ instead of the directions at the outer layer $\omega_{i}$ and $\omega_{o}$ as can be seen in the *image [#RefrGeom]*.
 After applying  the modified directions, the inner layer contribution will look like this: